pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 ### Step Table

+Each band uses a subset of the table of steps.
+This will depend on the characteristics of the band.
+For example, usually, 5KHz and 10 KHz are more apropriated to MW band.
+For SW bands, you might want 1KHz, 5KHz and 10KHz.
 The step table is implemented by the code below.
-Each band uses a subset of the step table.
-This will depend on the characteristics of the band.

 ```cpp